MicrosoftDocs/power-automate-docs/articles/process-mining-transform.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the Choose columns dialog.](media/process-mining-transform/keep-columns.png "Choose columns dialog")

-Ensure that the mapped columns (activityName, caseId, startTimestamp, endTimestamp) from the previous procedure are selected. *The five additional columns are on top of the mapped columns*.
+Ensure that the mapped columns (activityName, caseId, startTimestamp, endTimestamp) from the previous procedure are selected. *The five additional columns are on top of the mapped columns.*